-- a) A five (5) year capital facilities plan which will include an appraisal of the following: the educational philosophy of the District, with resulting administrative organization and program requirements; present and projected pupil enrollments; space use and State-related pupil capacity of existing facilities; the allocation of instructional space to meet the current and future special education program and service needs, and to serve students with disabilities in settings with nondisabled peers; priority of need of maintenance, repair or modernization of existing facilities, including consideration of the obsolescence and retirement of certain facilities; and the provision of additional facilities. - b) A District-wide building inventory, which will include information pertaining to each building including, but not limited to: - 1.
+- a) A five (5) year capital facilities plan which will include an appraisal of the following: the educational philosophy of the District, with resulting administrative organization and program requirements; present and projected pupil enrollments; space use and State-related pupil capacity of existing facilities; the allocation of instructional space to meet the current and future special education program and service needs, and to serve students with disabilities in settings with nondisabled peers; priority of need of maintenance, repair or modernization of existing facilities; and the provision of additional facilities. - b) A District-wide building inventory, which will include information pertaining to each building including, but not limited to: - 1.
 Type of building, age of building, size of building; - 2.
 Rated capacity, current enrollment; - 3.
 List of energy sources and major systems (lighting, plumbing, electrical, heating); and - 4.
 Summary of triennial Asbestos Inspection reports.